numba/pixie/docs/source/user_guide/simple_pixie_cython_lib.md

 This notebook is building upon knowledge of [Compiling a PIXIE library from C](./simple_pixie_c_lib.md)

 This notebook requires a working clang 14 compiler and cython.
-You can install it with `conda install clang=14 cython`.
+You can install them with `conda install clang=14 cython`.

 +++